DannyGGX/Game-Jam-GADS-7321/README.md

 We did it as part of course work for the Vega game design degree in the 5th semester.

 ## Team members
-* Daniel Glanz - programmer, team leader
+* Daniel Glanz - Lead programmer, team leader
 * Ahmad Bhyat - artist, main designer
-* Wandipa Marema - artist
+* Wandipa Marema - programmer, artist
 * Hakeem Shaik - documenter

 ## 3rd party assets used